JustasGrinaveckis/de-homework/README.md

 Both tables have to have partitioning and clustering columns </br>
 </br>
 Reading from Google Cloud Storage and loading to BigQuery can be done after authentication.
 This is done using email that you provided before receiving task. </br>
-It's strongly recommended to use Python programming language for task completion as well as Python SDK when communicating with GCP. </br>
+It's strongly recommended to use Python programming language for task completion as well as [Python SDK](https://cloud.google.com/python/docs/getting-started) when communicating with GCP. </br>
-Setting up environment is solely upon one's wants and needs.
+Setting up environment (venv or installing in base env) is solely upon one's wants and needs.
 It won't be evaluated.